Frequently Asked Questions

 Yes, this is possible.
 You must first apply through the Faculty of Arts & Science as a Non-Degree Student.
 More information about the application process and requirements can be found at How to Apply.

 The Cinema Studies Institute emphasizes the study of cinema by focusing on film history, film theory, and film analysis.
 The Institute offers a limited number of courses in production, though many of our students have found our program useful in preparing them for a career in the film industry.
-Our regularly offered production-based courses are CIN349H1Y - Screenwriting and CIN369H1 - Critical Writing on Film.
+Our regularly offered production-based courses are CIN230H1 - The Business of Film, CIN349H1Y - Screenwriting, CIN365H1 - Studies in Cinema and Media Practice, CIN369H1 - Critical Writing on Film, and CIN433Y1 - Sensory Ecologies: Theory and Praxis in Environmental Media Studies.

 You can read about how our alumni have used their degree in Cinema Studies to find careers in the film industry and other creative fields in the following articles: